 The news came off the back of the IRL meeting in Singapore on Saturday with a statement on the IRL website officially confirming what had been planned, before hosting a press conference with the media.

-It had been reported in the immediate days after France pulled out of their role of hosting the tournament, with many questioning the legitimacy of it, but IRL Chair Troy Grant confirmed that there was real interest from Qatar and that remains the case.
+The reported came in the immediate days after France pulled out of their role of hosting the next tournament, with many questioning the legitimacy of it, but IRL Chair Troy Grant confirmed to SARL that there was real interest from Qatar and that remains the case.

 “The Qatar bid is a real one but it’s just the timing of it so they’re still interested, just not for the not for this next one,” explained Grant.